-Financial aid award amounts are based on your enrollment on the 10th day of the term.
+Federal financial aid award amounts are based on your enrollment on the 10th day of the term.

-- Classes dropped before the 10th day of the term will not be eligible for financial aid. - Classes added after the 10th day of the term will not be eligible for financial aid.
+- Classes dropped before the 10th day of the term will not be eligible. - Classes added after the 10th day of the term will not be eligible.
 Students are encouraged to finalize their enrollment before the semester begins.